sgallagher/libmodulemd-deps/README.md

 # libmodulemd-deps
-Repo containing container definitions for libmodulemd on various platforms
+Dockerfile containing the dependencies for building libmodulemd on Fedora